Results for gregorypark

-For each dimension, you've received a score that describes how you compare to most people.
+For each dimension, you've received a score that describes how you compare to other people who answered the same questions.
 These scores can range from 1 to 100.
-The higher the number, the higher you scored on this dimension compared to other people.
+The higher the number, the higher you scored on this dimension compared to other people on TraitLab.

 You are higher than most people on the Openness to Experience dimension.